manojkumar542/Jmeter-docker/README.md

 docker run -it --name any name image name

-docker run -it --name jmeterimage jmeter-docker:latest
+ex: docker run -it --name jmeterimage jmeter-docker:latest
 # To store the results into your local machine use volumes as below

 docker run -it --name any name -v hostfolder:containerfolder image name